28 June 2022 | NewsCOVID-19 vaccine booster dose protects against Omicron severe disease, study confirmsRead the full article

 We will update this decision aid as important new research becomes available.

-Dr Frank Beard MBChB, BA, MPH, MHA, Grad Dip App Epi, FAFPHM Frank is a public health physician who is Associate Director, Surveillance, Coverage, Evaluation and Social Science at the National Centre for Immunisation Research and Surveillance (NCRIS), and has a conjoint academic appointment as Associate Professor in The University of Sydney School of Public Health.
+Frank is a public health physician who is Associate Director, Surveillance, Coverage, Evaluation and Social Science at the National Centre for Immunisation Research and Surveillance (NCIRS).
+He has a conjoint academic appointment as Senior Lecturer in the University of Sydney School of Public Health.
 He worked as a GP in Sydney for 15 years before undertaking his specialty training.
-His main interests are in the epidemiology of vaccine-preventable disease, vaccine coverage analysis and immunisation program evaluation.
+His main interests are in the epidemiology of vaccine preventable disease, vaccine coverage analysis and immunisation program evaluation.

-Dr Ketaki Sharma MBBS, MPH, FRACP Ketaki is a paediatrician and staff specialist at the National Centre for Immunisation Research and Surveillance (NCIRS) and a Clinical Lecturer in Child and Adolescent Health at the University of Sydney.
+Ketaki is a paediatrician and staff specialist at NCIRS and a clinical lecturer in Child and Adolescent Health at the University of Sydney.
 Ketaki provides scientific technical support to the Australian Technical Advisory Group on Immunisation (ATAGI) and is also part of the New South Wales Immunisation Specialist Service (NSWISS).

 The authors have no conflicts of interest to declare.
 The authors do not stand to gain or lose by choices made by any person who uses this decision aid.

-The Faculty of Health, University of Technology Sydney, and the National Centre of Immunisation Research and Surveillance funded this research.
+The Faculty of Health, University of Technology Sydney, and the National Centre of Immunisation Research and Surveillance (NCIRS) funded this research.

-April 2022.
 We will update this decision aid regularly.